-The primary aim of assessment of student learning at King's College is to maximize the success of our students in achieving carefully articulated goals for student learning.
-Through our efforts, we seek to provide truthful and accurate answers to the following questions:
+The primary aim of assessment of student learning at King's College is to maximize the success of our students in achieving carefully articulated student learning outcomes.
+Through our efforts, we seek to provide useful and accurate answers to the following questions:

-- What goals do we have for students with respect to the knowledge, competencies, and skills they should develop or master as a result of their education? - What intentional steps do we take to achieve these goals? - How successful are our students in achieving these goals? - How do we improve student learning when the information obtained through our efforts indicates that students' progress in achieving these goals is not sufficient?
+- What learning outcomes do we have for students with respect to the knowledge, competencies, and skills they should develop or master as a result of their education? - What intentional steps do we take to achieve these outcomes? - How successful are our students in achieving these outcomes? - How do we apply the information we obtain from evaluating student achievement of learning outcomes to the improve student learning?